Algerian People's National Army: Border disputes

 In 1984, after promoting eight colonels to become the first generals in independent Algeria, Chadli Benjedid announced the establishment of an ANP general staff.
 Previously, the armed forces had relied on the secretary general of the Ministry of National Defence to coordinate staff activities.
-The previous secretary general of the ministry, Major General Moustafa Benloucif, was named the first chief of staff.
-Benloucif had risen quickly in the ANP and was also an alternate member of the FLN Political Bureau.
+The previous secretary general of the ministry, Major General Mostefa Belloucif, was named the first chief of staff.
+Belloucif had risen quickly in the ANP and was also an alternate member of the FLN Political Bureau.
 However, he was dismissed in 1986 without explanation; in 1992 the regime announced that Benloucif would be tried for corruption and the embezzlement of US$11 million, which had been transferred to European accounts.

 Bouteflika sought to reassert the power of the presidency over the largely autonomous armed forces.
 As Minister of Defence, he nominated new commanders for military regions in August 2004.
 He also issued a presidential decree creating the position of General Secretary within the Ministry of Defence.
 Nevertheless, current and retired officers—"le pouvoir"—remain important decision-makers.
 In order to encourage Algerian military reforms, the U.S. decided to allow Algeria to receive International Military Education and Training (IMET) funds.

 Algeria has the largest defence budget in Africa.
 Historically, Algeria bought weapons and military equipment from the Soviet Union.
 United Press International reported in March 2013 that Algeria was undergoing a process of military modernization, which includes the introduction of new, more modern warships, aircraft, and tanks.

 On 19 January 2013, Algerian troops killed 32 militant hostage-takers and freed more than 650 hostages held at the Tigantourine gas facility, situated near in Amenas in the Illizi Province.
 Nearly 48 hostages are confirmed to be dead.
 The kidnappers said the assault on the gas plant was launched in retaliation for French intervention against Islamist groups in neighboring Mali.